 \subsection{Experiments on DCGAN}

-In this section, we use DCGAN to experiment on two datasets (the 2D synthetic dataset and The CIFAR-10 dataset) to show the advancement of our method.
-The first experiment demonstrates that our proposed DAT can accelerate the training of GANs and avoid mode collapse collapse and the second experiment indicates that the proposed DAT is more robust to hyperparameters.
+In this section, we use DCGAN to experiment on two datasets (a 2D synthetic dataset and the CIFAR-10 dataset) showing the advancement of our method.
+The first experiment demonstrates that the proposed DAT can accelerate the training of GANs and avoid mode collapse{,} and the second experiment indicates that the proposed DAT is robust to hyper-parameters.

-We use a four layers of fully-connected MLP with 64 hidden units per layer to model the generator and discriminator on the 2D synthetic dataset.
-The Fig.\ref{figure:real_samples} illustrates the qualitative results of different iterations.
-The first line is visualization results on a \textbf{balanced} mixture of nine Gaussians.
+We use a four-layer and fully-connected MLP with 64 hidden units per layer to model the generator and discriminator on the 2D synthetic dataset.
+Fig.\ref{figure:real_samples} illustrates the qualitative results of different iterations.
+The first line is visual results on a \textbf{balanced} mixture of nine Gaussians.
 DAT can speed up the generation.
 When iterating 2k times, the generated distribution with adversarial training is closer to the true distribution.
-Even after training 10k times, the GANs without adversarial training can not fit the real distribution well.
+Even after training 10k times, the GANs without adversarial training cannot fit the real distribution well.
 Also, we evaluate the method on an \textbf{imbalanced} mixture of nine Gaussians in the second line.
-The results illustrate that standard DCGAN will lose some small probability distribution, resulting in mode collapse, and this phenomenon will be significantly improved after adding DAT.
+The results illustrate that standard DCGAN will lose some small probability distribution, resulting in mode collapse, and this phenomenon will be significantly improved after applying DAT.

 Furthermore, we use DCGAN\footnote{ In this part, we do confirmatory experiments using DCGAN with the simple architecture.
 The dimension of the latent vector is set to 100.
-Generator and discriminator are all implemented by 4 convolution layers and BN layers.
-At the last, we use the Adam optimizer with the most popular hyperparameters.} to do some comparative experiments on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
-As shown in Figure \ref{fig:EX_DCGAN}, under different hyperparameters, the proposed DAT improves the performance of the GANs.
-Especially when lr=0.002, b1=0.5, the standard DCGAN can not be trained due to the gradient vanishing, while DAT-GAN alleviates this situation eminently.
-The results indicate that our DAT method reduces the sensitivity to hyperparameters during the training of GANs.
+Generator and discriminator are all implemented by 4 convolution layers and BN layers. {At last}, we use the Adam optimizer with the most popular hyper-parameters.} to do some comparative experiments on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+As shown in Figure \ref{fig:EX_DCGAN}, under different hyper-parameters, the proposed DAT improves the performance of the GANs consistently.
+Especially when Learning Rate is large (1e-3, 2e-3, and 5e-3), the vanilla training DCGAN cannot be trained due to the gradient vanishing, while DAT-GAN alleviates this situation eminently.
+The results indicate that our DAT method reduces the sensitivity to hyper-parameters during the training of GANs.